sysops-notes/sysops-notes.github.io/sections/monitor_audit_performance.md

 ### Logs

 * Application can send logs using CLI
+* By default it stores the log data indefinitely
+* Retention can be changed for each log group at any time
 * AWS Services that are logging directly:
 	* ElasticBeanstalk
 	* ECS